Campello-Lab/Bagging_for_LID/README.md

 #### Install the Bagging_for_LID package and its requirements.

-Clone the main repository to a selected folder
+To begin, clone the main repository to a selected folder

 ```bash
 git clone https://github.com/pekristof/Bagging_for_LID.git